 This course is designed to further develop skills and knowledge in the fundamental operations of Algebra over a two-year period instead of one.
 Algebra II A is the first year of the two-year course.
 Topics include equations, inequalities, linear functions and relations, systems of linear equations, polynomials and factoring, exponents, radicals, and methods of solving quadratic functions.
 Algebra II B is the second year of the two-year course.
-Topics include equations, inequalities, linear functions and relations, systems of linear equations, polynomials and factoring, exponents, radicals, and methods of solving quadratic functions.
+Topics include equations, inequalities, linear functions, and relations, systems of linear equations, systems of linear equations, exponents, radicals, and methods of solving quadratic functions and relations, systems of linear equations, polynomials and factoring, exponents, radicals, and methods of solving quadratic functions.